PolarTerrestrialEnvironmentalSystems/PlantTaxaLoss/README.md

 For script: 7_Assessment_candidates_absent-modern-databases.R you need:
 - the outputs from previous scripts
 - 3 fasta files with trnlg/h databases built with OBITools 3: EMBL143 (Kanz et al., 2005); arctborbryo (Soininen et al., 2015; Sønstebø et al., 2010; Willerslev et al., 2014); PhyloNorway (Alsos et al., 2022).
-See details in Stoof-Leichsenring et al. in prep.

 For script: 8_Simulate_GBIF_coverage.R you need:
 - the outputs from previous scripts
-- a dataframe GBIF_DB_coverage.csv available from Stoof-Leichsenring et al. in prep.
+- a dataframe GBIF_DB_coverage.csv available as described in the script to prepare the SibAla_2023 database.

+For script: 9_XXX_Ying
+-

 ## References:
 - Alsos et al. 2022: "Postglacial species arrival and diversity build-up of northern ecosystems took millennia", https://doi.org/10.1126/sciadv.abo7434